 An MFRW Post – And check out the other blogs on the hop!

 Okay, I’ll cop to it – I’ve used this title before.
 But that’s only because it’s so true.
 (And so good!)
-It also really fits into this week’s blog topic – a person who inspires me.
+It also really fits into this week’s blog topic – what my family understands about me.

 See, I’ve been really lucky.
 No one is going to say that being a writer is easy.
 Even if you end up the kid of a publishing titan with skills and prolificacy to rival Shakespeare and a full marketing team, New York Times reviewer and crack cover designer in your corner, it’s still hard to be a writer.
 And the fact of the matter is, most of us don’t have that.
 What we have is drive and determination to tell the stories deep inside us, a passion for creativity, the stick-to-it to edit and edit again and just enough naivety to think that this might actually work.